1 Day Moment in Monaco

 How to Get Around Monaco?

 I traveled to Monaco for the day with my middle-aged mother, who bears none of the ailments described above, and yet we struggled significantly to get around.
-Walking tours of Monaco's Old Town and Monte Carlo will require you to walk up and down winding streets, scale spiraling staircases, and descend into pedestrian tunnels at a moments notice.
+Walking tours of Monaco's Old Town and Monte Carlo will require you to walk up and down winding streets, scale spiraling staircases, and descend into pedestrian tunnels.
 Trudging through blowing sheets of rain did not bode well for our moods—and it didn’t help that we couldn’t catch a taxi anywhere!

 Pro Tip:

-If you’re visiting around any race days, the main streets are coincidentally included in circuit routes and thus will be closed off to the public.
-This poses an obstacle to getting around, as public transit is disrupted and the path your map recommends will likely be blocked off.
+If you’re visiting on a race day, the main streets are coincidentally included in circuit routes and thus will be closed to the public.
+This poses an obstacle to getting around, as public transit is disrupted and the path your map recommends will likely be blocked.

 What to Do in Monaco?

 After exiting the garage at the top of this peninsula, you’ll pass the Monaco Open Air Cinema and Musée Océanographique de Monaco.
-If you’ve got time to spare, consider exploring marine sciences inside the museum or returning in the evening to catch a film on cliffs above the sea!
+If you have time to spare, consider exploring marine sciences inside the museum or returning in the evening to catch a film on cliffs above the sea!

 Prince's Palace of Monaco

 Assuming you’re like me and—prior to this moment—you’ve never learned a single thing about Monaco’s history in your life, visiting the Prince's Palace of Monaco is a good place to start!
-From March 26 to October 13, 2024 during the hours of 10:00 AM - 5:00 PM, you can explore the State Apartments housing historical treasures like Louis XV furniture, precious artworks, and the portraits of past sovereigns.
-A complimentary audio guide is paired with your €10 entrance fee, which is especially helpful if you’re coming into this visit with no context on major historical events that have impacted the principality.
+From March through October during the hours of 10:00 AM - 5:00 PM, you can explore the State Apartments housing historical treasures like Louis XV’s furniture, precious artworks, and the portraits of past sovereigns.
+A complimentary audio guide is paired with your €10 entrance fee, which is especially helpful if you’re coming into this visit with no context on major historical events which have impacted the principality.

 Consider pairing your palace ticket with a tour of the automobile collection of car enthusiast Prince Rainier III for a reduced price of only €17, which features information on the history of the Monaco Grand Prix and legendary races in the region.
-While these tickets can be booked together, it’s important to note that these attractions are not located next to each other — you’ll have to walk 16 minutes down to Port Hercules to find the 100-some-odd cars ranging from a 1903 De Dion Bouton to the Lexus used for the 2011 royal wedding alongside F1 cars.
-If you’re interested in checking off all the princely pursuits established by Prince Rainier III, you can also purchase €6 tickets to the zoological gardens home to sixty different species of rescued exotic animals.
-This attraction on the other hand is conveniently located just behind the palace!
+While these tickets can be booked together, it’s important to note these attractions are not located next to each other — you’ll have to walk 16 minutes down to Port Hercules to find the 100-some-odd cars ranging from a 1903 De Dion Bouton to the Lexus used for the 2011 royal wedding alongside F1 race cars.
+If you’re interested in checking off all the princely pursuits established by Prince Rainier III, you can also purchase €6 tickets to the zoological gardens, home to 60 different species of rescued exotic animals.
+This attraction, on the other hand, is conveniently located just behind the palace!

 Port of Fontvieille Viewpoint